 Decorative Paving Stone

 Using paving stones, rocks, and gravel alone or mixed together to create a textured zen-like garden can be absolutely gorgeous.
-There are a few grasses, mosses and succulents that can be incorporated into this look for added dimension and interest.
-Depending on your neighbourhood, this look may have you standing out.
+There are a few types of grass, mosses, and succulents that can be incorporated into this look for added dimension and interest.
+Depending on your neighborhood, this look may have you standing out.
 The upkeep couldn’t be easier: Just the occasional sweep of the broom will be all you need over the course of the season.

 Creating garden beds is another lovely feature and easier to maintain than a lawn.
 Beds that sit up against your house and line the walkway are pretty common.
-Defining these beds can be done with mulch, rocks, and wood planks, which all add a unique visual interest and texture of own rite.
-If you want more of a wild flower garden that does away with the whole lawn, paving stones are helpful to define space and separate certain plants.
+Defining these beds can be done with mulch, rocks, and wood planks, which all add unique visual interest and texture to their own rite.
+If you want more of a wildflower garden that does away with the whole lawn, paving stones are helpful to define space and separate certain plants.